johnhenriksson/cloudmanager-auto/README.md

 # NetApp Cloud Manager automated deployment on VMware with Packer & Terraform
-This automation builds a VM template on CentOS 7, deploys that template and installs **NetApp Cloud Manager** - all automated.
+This automation builds a VM template on CentOS 7, deploys that template to **VMware vSphere** and installs **NetApp Cloud Manager** - all automated.

 In this scenario we use the on-premise *(with internet access)* version of **NetApp Cloud Manager**, but you could easily change it to the *dark-site* version, just change the installation binary.